Skip to Content

 ProblemWhat to do

-Domain stuck on DeactivatedWait for DNS propagation (up to 48h), then click Retry Verification
+Domain stuck on PendingWait for DNS propagation (up to 48h), then click Verify

-Yellow “Cloudflare proxy” warningSet DNS record to DNS-only (grey cloud), click Retry Verification, re-enable proxy after padlock appears
+Yellow “Cloudflare proxy” warningSet DNS record to DNS-only (grey cloud), click Verify, re-enable proxy after the padlock appears

 ”Invalid domain format” errorEnter a full subdomain, e.g. go.yourbrand.com, not just go

-Removed domain by mistakeRe-add it in URL Branding.
-If your CNAME is still configured, it verifies and activates immediately
+Removed a domain by mistakeRe-add it in Custom Domains.
+If your CNAME is still configured, it verifies and activates again, and links that were on it come back

 CNAME looks correct but still failingSome providers take longer to propagate globally.
-Keep clicking Retry Verification every few minutes
+Click Verify again every few minutes

 ”Domain already claimed” errorThat exact hostname is registered to another organisation.
 Use a different subdomain.